Introduction to Domain Names at Cornell

 Common words that could have multiple uses at Cornell (for example, celebrate, enroll, diversity, etc.) are typically only approved if they will be used for a university-wide function or purpose.

-- After the unit head has approved a domain name request, the university's Domain Review Board will review the request.
+If your proposed domain name meets these requirements, as our Request a Domain Name article for the steps to follow.
+After your unit head has approved a domain name request, the university's Domain Review Board will review the request.

 Register or Record Domain Names